 tel. +1 502 491 6300

-CRS has further committed to refer unresolved privacy complaints under the EU-US Privacy Shield to an independent dispute resolution mechanism, the EU Data Protection Authorities (DPAs); as well as for the Swiss-US Privacy Shield to the Swiss Federal Data Protection and Information Commissioner (FDPIC).
+CRS has further committed to refer unresolved privacy complaints to independent dispute resolution mechanism, the EU Data Protection Authorities (DPAs) for EU individuals; as well as the Swiss Federal Data Protection and Information Commissioner (FDPIC) for Swiss individuals.
 If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed by CRS, please contact the DPA for your country or the FDPIC.
 Contact information for the DPAs and FDPIC can be found at their web sites listed below: